 ppb (parts per billion): A measurement unit of concentration.
-You win a billion dollars, and you give your friend one dollar.
-That's 1 ppb which is equal to 1 microgram per liter.
+You save for 32 years to buy a home and sign your name in 1 second.
+That one second is 1 ppb which is equal to 1 microgram per liter.

 ppm (parts per million): A measurement unit of concentration.
-You walk a million miles and your friend helps you for one mile.
-That's 1 ppm which is equal to 1 milligram per liter.
+You wait 11.5 days for your license and are handed it in 1 second.
+That 1 second is 1 ppm which is equal to 1 milligram per liter.

 RAA (Running Annual Average): Calculation based on preceding twelve months, and may not be represented on this table.

 TTHM (Total Trihalomethanes): The sum of a specific species of halogenated methane and are volatile organic compounds.